zoh01/interior_design/README.md

 This separation ensures maintainability and easier scalability as the app grows.
 ### Key Design Decisions

-**1. Modular Architecture:** Each feature is self-contained with its own widgets, logic, and data handling, making the codebase easier to maintain and scale.
+1. **Modular Architecture:** Each feature is self-contained with its own widgets, logic, and data handling, making the codebase easier to maintain and scale.

-**2. State Management:** Utilizes Flutter's built-in state management solutions for optimal performance and simplicity.
+2. **State Management:** Utilizes Flutter's built-in state management solutions for optimal performance and simplicity.

-**3. Responsive Design:** Implements adaptive layouts that automatically adjust to different screen sizes and orientations.
+3. **Responsive Design:** Implements adaptive layouts that automatically adjust to different screen sizes and orientations.

-**4. Firebase Integration:** Leverages Firebase for backend services including authentication, cloud storage, and real-time database capabilities.
+4. **Firebase Integration:** Leverages Firebase for backend services including authentication, cloud storage, and real-time database capabilities.

-**5. Asset Management:** Organized asset structure for efficient image loading and caching.
+5. **Asset Management:** Organized asset structure for efficient image loading and caching.